-- Once it is aligned, carefully lower the CPU straight down into the socket.
-(Do not drop the CPU on the socket.
-Do not move the CPU horizontally or vertically. - 4.
-Do not rub the CPU against the surface or against any pins of the socket to avoid damaging the CPU or the socket.) - With the CPU inside the socket, inspect the four corners of the CPU to make sure that the CPU is properly installed. - 6.
+- 1. Do not rub the CPU against the surface or against any pins of the socket to avoid damaging the CPU or the socket.) - 2.
+With the CPU inside the socket, inspect the four corners of the CPU to make sure that the CPU is properly installed. - 3.
 To close and lock the socket, close the load plate with the CPU.
 Lock the 'Close 1st' lever first, then lock the 'Open 1st' lever second.
 Use your thumb to gently push the load levers down to the lever locks.